 It is possible to lose money on an investment in the Portfolio.
-The principal risks of investing in the Portfolio, which could adversely affect its net asset value, yield and total return, are listed below.
+Under certain conditions, generally in a market where the value of both commodity-linked derivative instruments and fixed income securities are declining, the Portfolio may experience substantial losses.
+The principal risks of investing in the Portfolio, which could adversely affect its net asset value, yield and total return, are: